Thursday, May 28, 2009

 I want to talk to you about an incident that will happen the day you begin the fifth grade.
 Unfortunately, you will not be able to respond to it in a positive manner.
 And, considering that I have it in my memory today, it will be something that you will carry with you for the rest of your life.

 A boy, new to the school, will come to your classroom.
 His name is Harvey.
 Nice boy, son of the new minister in town.
 His father will leave him in the classroom and Harvey will run to the cloakroom window to watch him go.
 He will cry.
 Kids will laugh at him….but not you.
 You will hurt for him.
 That’s because you will know how he feels.
 You see, you experienced the same thing just the year before when Dad took you away to live in Milwaukee.
-But happily you returned to Mineral Point after that year was over.
+But happily you returned to Grandma's house after that year was over.

 Unfortunately, you will be too afraid to go to Harvey and try to comfort him.
 You will be too young to know how to do that…and much too shy.
 But it's okay.
 There are so many lessons to learn.